On the toplogical computation of K4 of the Gaussian and Eisenstein integers: Introduction

 \begin{enumerate} \item[(i)] {\bf (Definition)} By definition the algebraic $K$-group $K_N( R)$ of a ring $R$ is a particular homotopy group of a topological space associated to $R$: we have $K_N( R)=\pi_{N+1}(BQ( R))$, where $BQ( R)$ is a certain classifying space attached to the infinite general linear group $\GL( R)$.
 In particular $BQ (R)$ is the classifying space of the category $Q( R)$ of finitely generated $R$-modules.
-This is known as Quillen's \emph{$Q$-construction} of algebraic $K$-theory \cite{QuillenHigherK}. \item[(ii)] {\bf (Homotopy to Homology)} The Hurewicz homomorphism $\pi_{N+1}(BQ( R))\to H_{N+1}(BQ( R))$ allows one to replace the homotopy group by a homology group without losing too much information; more precisely, what may get lost is information about small torsion primes appearing in its finite kernel. \item[(iii)] {\bf (Stability)} By a stability result of Quillen \cite[p.~198]{QuillenFiniteGen} one can pass from $Q(R)$ to the category $Q_{N+1}( R)$ of finitely generated $R$-modules of rank $\leq N+1$ for sufficiently large $N$.
-This amounts to passing from $\GL( R)$ to the finite-dimensional general linear group $\GL_{N+1}( R)$. \item[(iv)] {\bf (Sandwiching)} The homology groups to be determined are then $H_*(BQ_n(R))$ for $n\leq N+1$.
-Rather than compute these directly, one uses the fact that they can be sandwiched between homology groups of $\GL_n(R)$, where the homology is taken with (nontrivial) coefficients in the Steinberg module $\St_n$ associated to $\GL_n(R)$. \item[(v)] {\bf (Voronoi homology)} The standard method to compute the homology groups $H_m(\GL_{n}(R), \St_{n})$ for a number ring $R$ is via {\em Voro\-noi complexes}.
-These are the chain complexes of certain explicit polyhedral reduction domains of a space of positive definite quadratic or Hermitian forms of a given rank, depending respectively on whether $R = \Z$ or $R$ is imaginary quadratic.
-The Voronoi complex provides most of the desired information on the homology in question: as in (iv), one might again lose information about small primes---in particular, such information could be hidden in the higher differentials of a spectral sequence involving the stabilizers of cells in the Voronoi complex.
-In any case, one can usually find a small upper bound on the sizes of those primes, which means that one can effectively determine the homology and ultimately the $K$-groups modulo small primes. \item[(vi)] {\bf (Vanishing Results)} There are various techniques to show vanishing of homology groups.
-As a starting point one has vanishing results for $H_n(BQ_1)$ as in Theorem \ref{cornerstone} below, and for $H_0(GL_n,\St_n)$ as in Lee--Szczarba \cite{LS4}.
+This is known as Quillen's \emph{$Q$-construction} of algebraic $K$-theory \cite{QuillenHigherK}. \item[(ii)] {\bf (Homotopy to Homology)} The Hurewicz homomorphism $\pi_{N+1}(BQ( R))\to H_{N+1}(BQ( R))$ allows one to replace the homotopy group by a homology group without losing too much information; more precisely, what may get lost is information about small torsion primes appearing in its finite kernel. \item[(iii)] {\bf (Stability)} By a stability result of Quillen \cite[p.~198]{QuillenFiniteGen} one can pass from $Q(R)$ to the category $Q_{\tg{M+1}}( R)$ of finitely generated $R$-modules of rank $\leq \tg{M}+1$ for sufficiently large $\tg{M}$.
+This amounts to passing from $\GL( R)$ to the finite-dimensional general linear group $\GL_{\tg{M}+1}( R)$. \tg{In the cases at hand, a result of Lee and Szczarba allows to reduce to the case $M=N$. } \item[(iv)] {\bf (Sandwiching)} The homology groups to be determined are then $H_*(BQ_n(R))$ for $n\leq N+1$.
+Rather than \tr{computing} these directly, one uses the fact that they can be sandwiched between homology groups of $\GL_n(R)$, where the homology is taken with (nontrivial) coefficients in the Steinberg module $\St_n$ associated to $\GL_n(R)$. \item[(v)] {\bf (\tg{Equivariant} homology)} \tg{It has been shown for certain number rings $R$ that the homology groups $H_m(\GL_{n}(R), \St_{n})$ are isomorphic to the equivariant $\GL_{n}(R)$-homology of an associated pair (denoted $(X_n^*,\partial X_n^*)$ in \S\ref{outline} below).
+The standard method to compute the latter uses {\em Voro\-noi complexes}. } These are \tg{relative} chain complexes of certain explicit polyhedral reduction domains of a space of positive definite quadratic or Hermitian forms of a given rank, depending respectively on whether $R = \Z$ or $R$ is imaginary quadratic.